 Twelve hours is a minimum requirement.
 Additional professional development may be necessary and required by the program or institution for those specializing in specific areas.
 Face-to-face, online, and blended models of professional development can be included in meeting the minimum requirements.
-A listing of professional development opportunities is available through the Professional Development Network and is posted on the ICCB website's Adult Education Professional Development page under Excellence in Adult Education.
+A listing of professional development opportunities is available through the Professional Development Network and is posted on the Excellence in Adult Education website.